 - The inline veneer limitations mean that you cannot move inline veneers out of an execution region using a scatter file.
 Use the command-line option --no\inlineveneer to prevent the generation of inline veneers. - All veneers cannot be collected into one input section because the resulting veneer input section might not be within range of other input sections.
 If the sections are not within addressing range, long branching is not possible. - The linker generates position-independent variants of the veneers automatically.
 However, because such veneers are larger than non position-independent variants, the linker only does this where necessary, that is, where the source and destination execution regions are both position-independent and are rigidly related.

-Veneers are generated to optimize code size. armlink, therefore, chooses the variant in the order of preference:
+To optimize the code size of veneers, armlink chooses the variant in the order of preference:

 - 1. Inline veneer.

 - 2. Short branch veneer.

 - 3. Long veneer.